-If you have symptoms associated with coronavirus including a new continuous cough and/or a high temperature, you are advised to stay at home for 7 days.
+If you have symptoms associated with coronavirus including a new continuous cough, high temperature, and/or loss of taste or smell you are advised to stay at home for at least 5 days.
+Please do not attend the surgery.

 For continuity of care many patients prefer to see the same doctor on each visit, which we encourage.
 However, please be aware that this is not always possible as some doctor’s surgeries can become very full or a doctor may be on annual leave.
 If the doctor of your choice has no appointments available within a reasonable time we might ask you to see an alternative doctor.